Saturday, September 23, 2023

 Using this technique, a mouse is trained to avoid a fear stimulus -- the red shock plate shown in the center of the diagram.
 At some later date the mouse (in a hungry state) is put into the cage.
 If the mouse does not remember that the shock plate will cause pain, the mouse will take the direct route to the cheese, which requires crossing over the shock plate.
 If the mouse does remember that the shock plate will cause pain, the mouse will take an indirect and harder route, requiring it to jump up and down a set of stairs.
 This is an easy and foolproof method of testing memory recall in rodents.
 Here we have a nice binary result -- either the mouse touches the shock plate, or it doesn't.
 There's no subjective element at all.

-The widely used Morris Water Maze test is a fairly reliable way of measuring recall in rodents.
+The widely used Morris Water Maze test can be a fairly reliable way of measuring recall in rats, if the test is used in a straightforward way.
 The water maze consists of a circular open tank rather like a child's bathing tub, deeper than a rodent's length, with a hidden platform on one side of the tank, about an inch or two below the water surface.
 A rodent is placed in the tub, and has to tread water to stay alive.
 Eventually the rodent will discover that by swimming to the hidden platform the rodent can comfortably rest, without having to tread water.
 You test the rodent's memory by exposing him to the water maze a certain number of times, until you find that the rodent immediately goes to the hidden platform.
 Then later the rodent's memory can be tested by putting the rodent in the same Morris Water Maze tank, and seeing whether it quickly swims to the platform.
 The main drawback of the Morris Water Maze is that if something was done to a mouse to inhibit muscular skills but not memory, a mouse may fail the Morris Water Maze test even though there was no change in memory.
+See the Appendix for an important caveat about using this test.

 Why Do Neuroscientists Continue to Use Unreliable "Freezing Behavior" Estimations for Judging Rodent Recall?